ahacking/to_json/README.md

 jsonify         156.310000   2.700000 159.010000 (159.088787)
 ```

-As can be seen ToJson is 3 times faster than the fastest alternative and
-can serialize approx 50,000 complex JSON objects per second.

 TODO.
 Add benchmarks for ActiveModel::Serializers, ROAR and RABL benchmarks.
-This will likely require a different JSON structure which they are all
+This will require a different JSON structure which they are all
 capable of producing.

 ## Usage